 Encephalitis, myocarditis, and myoglobinuria, sometimes with renal failure, develop infrequently after influenza A or B infection.
-Reye syndrome (see Reye's Syndrome), —characterized by encephalopathy; fatty liver; elevation of liver enzymes, ammonia, or both; hypoglycemia; and lipidemia—often occurs during epidemics of influenza B, particularly in children who have ingested aspirin.
+Reye syndrome (see Reye Syndrome)—characterized by encephalopathy; fatty liver; elevation of liver enzymes, ammonia, or both; hypoglycemia; and lipidemia—often occurs during epidemics of influenza B, particularly in children who have ingested aspirin.

 The diagnosis is generally made clinically in patients with a typical syndrome when influenza is known to be present in the community.
-Although many rapid diagnostic tests are available, their sensitivities and specificities vary widely in different studies and they usually add little to patient management.
+Although many rapid diagnostic tests are available and most have good specificity, their sensitivities vary widely, and they usually add little to patient management.
 Diagnostic tests should be done when results will affect clinical decisions.
-Reverse transcriptase–PCR (RT-PCR) assays are sensitve and specific and can differentiate influenza types and subtypes.
+Reverse transcriptase–PCR (RT-PCR) assays are sensitive and specific and can differentiate influenza types and subtypes.
 If this assay is quickly available, results may be used to select appropriate antiviral therapy.
 These tests are also useful to determine whether outbreaks of respiratory disease are due to influenza.
 Cell culture of nasopharyngeal swabs or aspirates takes several days and is not useful for patient management decisions.

 If patients have lower respiratory tract symptoms and signs (eg, dyspnea, rales noted during lung examination), pulse oximetry to detect hypoxemia and a chest x-ray to detect pneumonia should be done.
 Primary influenza pneumonia appears as focal or diffuse interstitial infiltrates or as acute respiratory distress syndrome.
 Secondary bacterial pneumonia is more likely to be lobar or segmental.